KiljaeL/Faithful_GSV/Readme.md

-# Faithful Group Shapley Value Estimation
+# Faithful Group Shapley Value

-This repository contains the implementation of the paper **"Faithful Group Shapley Value Estimation"**, submitted to NeurIPS 2025 main track.
+This repository contains the code for reproducing the numerical results in **"Faithful Group Shapley Value"**.

 ## Requirements